 Within the studio, Chasta has initiated a strong intensive series that is committed to exposing students to the best in the industry.
 Students from the studio have appeared in Theatre In The Park's A Christmas Carol, North Carolina Theatre's Billy Elliot, Broadway's Harry Potter and the Cursed Child, A Bronx Tale The Ferryman, and The King & I, the Matilda National Tour, and Theatre Raleigh's The Wolf.
 The studio has received several prestigious recognitions including the titles of Master Dance of North Carolina (2012 and 2014), Teen Mister Dance of North Carolina (2012), Master Dance of America (2014 and 2016), and the Champion of Champion Honors at Dance Masters of America Nationals for Ages 12 & Under (2014).
 Alum have attended the University of North School of the Arts and the Glorya Kaufman School of Dance at the University of Southern California.

 Giving back is also a core part of the studio's culture.
 The studio is a fixture in the community, performing at parades, ceremonies, and local events.
 In 2017, the studio raised over $7500 to fund a clean water well in Uganda via Global H2O through the Make A Splash Initiative.
 In 2018, the students raised $6000 for the Me Fine Foundation. with A Concert For The Kids.
-This year, the studio will host two major service initiatives: a free training and empowerment event titled Girls Geared For Greatness and Luck Be For Lemmon, a benefit show for the Frankie Lemmon Foundation.
-Service projects are regularly held throughout the year, and the focus on philanthropy is one of Chasta's favorite accomplishments within Stage Door Dance.
+In 2019, the students raised $9000 for Frankie Lemmon School.
+This year, our fundraiser will benefit Comfort Zone Camp.
+Service projects are regularly held throughout the year, and the focus on peer to peer philanthropy is one of Chasta's favorite accomplishments within Stage Door Dance.

 Chasta is also the founder and director of the dance program at the Carolina Country Club.
 Chasta authored a dance patch program, Make Every Dance Step Count, for the Girl Scouts of the Carolina Coastal Pines and served as the Founder/Director of the Sightless Rhythm Tap Project at the Governor Morehead School for the Blind.
 She also remains heavily involved with local theatre groups and has had the privilege of directing and/or choreographing shows for the following companies: Raleigh Little Theatre, Theatre In The Park, North Raleigh Arts & Creative Theatre, Deep Dish Theatre, Athens Drive High School, Clayton Youth Theatre, and Clayton High School.
 She currently serves on the Board of Directors for North Carolina Theatre.